design-juspay/Blend-v1/memory-bank/activeContext.md

   - Restructured SplitTag to use a more intuitive API with primaryTag and secondaryTag objects
   - Added single Tag fallback functionality when secondaryTag is not provided
   - Added the components to the demo system with a simple navigation bar
+- Created a standalone SplitTag component:
+  - Moved SplitTag from the Tags directory to its own directory
+  - Established proper component structure with separate files for component logic, styling, tokens, types, and utilities
+  - Reused Tag component for the single tag fallback case
+  - Leveraged Tag tokens and utilities for consistency
+  - Created a dedicated demo with comprehensive examples
+  - Implemented a clean API with primaryTag and secondaryTag objects
 - Enhanced the demo system with a more organized and beautiful UI:
   - Implemented a vertical navigation sidebar for better component organization
   - Created a structured showcase format with labeled component examples